dfkaye/dfkaye-blog/content/posts/my-web-development-philosophy.md

 ---
 title: "My Web Development Philosophy (subject to revision without notice)"
 date: 2020-06-12T14:10:43-07:00
-description: "A few hard lines in the sand concerning software."
+description: "A few red lines in the sand concerning software."
 tags: []
 draft: false
 ---

 After some 20 years as a (mainly) front-end engineer, I have arrived at some surprising conclusions.

+## Prefer minimalism

+{{< rawhtml >}}
+Read this post by Tero Piirainen from <time>2019</time> on <a href="https://volument.com/blog/minimalism-the-most-undervalued-development-skill">Minimalism: The most undervalued development skill</a>.
+{{< /rawhtml >}}

+Everything else on this page flows from this concept.

 ## Almost never use classes.

 ### HTML: use custom tag names and attribute names

-  Prefer
+Browsers can parse the following not-so-valid HTML into a real element of "unknown" type with the custom attribute.

 ```
 <clock ticking>